RodBarnes/ts_tools/README.md

 NOTE: As written, `ts_restore` is intended to be used from a server's recovery partition to elmininate discrepancies by running on an active partition.
 But it has been tested under both situations and works.
 It should also work from a live image but that has not been tested.

 ## ts_shared.sh
 Shared functions and variables used by `ts_tools`.
+This is accessed by the other programs and is expected to be in `/usr/local/lib`.